Anders-E/Junction-2017_Fortum-Home/README.md

 ### Home Status - In Real Time

 The Fortum app already allows the customer to view his/her homes power consumption in real time.
 This information, however interesting isn't used by the majority of customers.
-Husa simplifies this information into two categories and informs the customer if his/her home is asleep or active.
+Husa simplifies this information into two categories and informs the customer if his/her home is asleep or active through real-time push notification directly in his/her phone.

 #### Asleep
 When next to no power-related activity is taking place, apart from indoor climate being maintained, your home status on the app will be showing the *Asleep* status.